 The court has discretion when deciding to make an order, and has to look at all the circumstances, including the likely effect of any order on the health, safety and well-being of you and your partner or ex-partner, your conduct in relation to each other, your needs, and your financial and housing resources.

-Under new legislation, breach of a non-molestation order will automatically become a criminal offence.
-Occupation orders will be treated differently, however, and a separate 'power of arrest' will still be needed.
+Occupation orders are slightly different, however, and a separate ‘power of arrest’ will still be needed.

 What happens if the abuser breaks the order?

 If your abuser breaks the terms of the injunction, and you are at all fearful for your safety or that of others, you should call the police.